 - Art-Science: I demonstrate some of my major interests in art-science interaction on the site Scission, which hosts dialogue between artist & scientist and also archives a variety of resources and exemplars.
 See more of my thoughts are articulated here on a ArtScience perspective page and here on Metaphor, Analogy & Visual Narrative as Contextual Thinking.

-- 2º DIFFERENT: An ARTiculation of Change (see my ongoing project with Science Communication masters students that I teach here & here)
+- 2º DIFFERENT: An ARTiculation of Change (see my ongoing project involving Science Communication masters students that I teach: here & here)